lephuit/sample-wild-apricot-sso/README.md

 You will most likely wish to develop a method for defining custom session names in includes/sec_session.php prior to moving to a production environment.

+Note: I am assuming that you already have an SSL certificate in place on your Wild Apricot domain!
+Otherwise, you may (will?) need to set your primary domain to your "mysitename.wildapricot.org" domain.

 ### Running the application
 Simply navigate to index.php to initialize the single sign-on service.
 * If you are already logged in to your Wild Apricot account, no further action is required.
 You should see your account details displayed on the page once you are authenticated.